ellx-hub/docs/index.md

 $ ellx -u your-username
 ```

+This will run local file server on port 3002 by default.

-After that you can navigate to your local project via user menu on the top left of any page ("Ellx CLI connect") or by navigating straigt to [https://ellx.io/external/localhost~3002](https://ellx.io/external/localhost~3002).
+After that you can navigate to your local project via user menu on the top left of any page ("Ellx CLI connect") or by navigating straight to [https://ellx.io/external/localhost~3002](https://ellx.io/external/localhost~3002).

 ## Publishing